ipfs-search/ipfs-search/docs/index.rst

 Welcome to ipfs-search documentation!
 ===========================================

-This is a draft documentation page ipfs-search.com
+This is the main documentation for ipfs-search.com

-**OBS: Work in progress**

 .. toctree::
    :maxdepth: 2